WM-SEMERU/ds4se/README.md

 print("The number of average token for target is {} , with {} target difference".format(target, difference_target))
 ```

-    The number of average token for source is 150 , with -16 source difference
+    The number of average token for source is 107 , with 35 source difference
-    The number of average token for target is 100 , with 16 target difference
+    The number of average token for target is 143 , with -35 target difference

 ### Usage of ds4se model to retriev term frequency

     The method takes in two parameters,
     1: source artifacts,
-    2: target artifacts.
+    2: target artifacts,
     and it will do calculation for both classes.

     The method returns a dictonary with
-    key: token;
+    key: token
-    value: a list of count and frequency.
+    value: a list of count and frequency

 ```python
 facade.VocabShared("source","target")